Husein Miljković

-Husein "Huska" Miljković (1905 – 27 May 1944) was a Bosniak military commander who fought with various military formations in Yugoslavia during World War II.
+Husein "Huska" Miljković (1905 – 27 May 1944) was a Bosnian Muslim military commander who fought with various military formations in Yugoslavia during World War II.
 A communist politician during the interwar period, he joined the Yugoslav Partisans following the Axis invasion of Yugoslavia but defected to the Ustaše in mid-1941.
 He defected back to the Partisans in December 1941 and was made leader of communist forces in northwestern Bosnia during 1942.
 Following a political disagreement, he defected to the Ustaše yet again in February 1943 and was given command of 100 soldiers.
-He formed his own 3,000-strong Bosniak militia with the help of the Germans and Croats in late 1943.
-He agreed to align himself with the Partisans once again in early 1944, prompting Bosniak anti-communists within his militia to assassinate him in May 1944.
+He formed his own 3,000-strong Bosnian Muslim militia with the help of the Germans and Croats in late 1943.
+He agreed to align himself with the Partisans once again in early 1944, prompting Bosnian Muslim anti-communists within his militia to assassinate him in May 1944.

 Early life and political career

 Husein Miljković was born in 1905 in the village of Trnovi, near Velika Kladuša.
-He belonged to a Bosniak peasant family and never attended school.
+He belonged to a Bosnian Muslim peasant family and never attended school.
 In his youth, he worked as a logger and construction worker.
 In the 1920s, he became a delegate to the parliament of the Kingdom of Serbs, Croats and Slovenes in Belgrade.
 His political activities led to him being fined and imprisoned multiple times by Yugoslav authorities.
 In 1937, he became one of the founding members of the Communist Party in Velika Kladuša.

 World War II

 On 6 April 1941, Axis forces invaded the Kingdom of Yugoslavia.
 Poorly equipped and poorly trained, the Royal Yugoslav Army was quickly defeated.
-The extreme Croat nationalist and fascist Ante Pavelić, who had been in exile in Benito Mussolini's Italy, was then appointed Poglavnik (leader) of an Ustaše-led Croatian state—the Independent State of Croatia (often called the NDH, from the Nezavisna Država Hrvatska).
+The Croat nationalist leader Ante Pavelić, who had been in exile in Benito Mussolini's Italy, was then appointed Poglavnik (leader) of an Ustaše-led Croatian state—the Independent State of Croatia (often called the NDH, from the Nezavisna Država Hrvatska).
 The NDH combined almost all of modern-day Croatia, all of modern-day Bosnia and Herzegovina and parts of modern-day Serbia into an "Italian-German quasi-protectorate."

 Miljković became the leader of an anti-Ustaše uprising of mostly Serb citizens on Petrova Gora following the establishment of the NDH.
 He defected to the Ustaše in August 1941 and joined the Croatian Home Guard in Petrinja.
 He fought with the Croatian Home Guard until December, when he defected back to the Yugoslav Partisans and returned to Kordun.
 He was then transferred to the Vojnić branch of the Communist Party of Croatia (KPH).
 At the beginning of 1942, he became a member of the regional committee of the KPH in Karlovac.
 He was named commander of Velika Kladuša following the communist capture of the town in February and became the leader of the Yugoslav Partisans in Cazin.
 Between March and September, he served as the secretary of the regional KPH committee in Cazin.
 He objected when the committee was merged with the KPH headquarters in Bihać in September and was distanced from the regional communist leadership of northwestern Bosnia shortly afterwards.